-A widely published author in scientific journals (over 70 technical papers, one textbook and numerous symposia volumes) and a prolific inventor (over 70 patents granted), Dr. Singh has led Holtec International since the company’s inception, building it into a technological powerhouse respected for its engineered goods and services around the world with nine major operations centers in three countries and an active business presence on four continents.
-Over 120 nuclear plants around the world employ Holtec’s systems and equipment in safety-significant applications, many based on Dr. Singh’s patents.
-In keeping with its reputation as the nation’s premier energy technology innovator, Holtec International is the world’s only energy company engaged in the global technology race to develop a “walk away safe” small modular reactor without relying on any government subsidies.
+A widely-published author in scientific journals (some 70 technical papers, one textbook and numerous symposia volumes) and a prolific inventor (85 patents granted, many pending), Dr. Singh has led Holtec International since the company’s inception, building it into a technological powerhouse respected for its engineered goods and services around the world with nine major operations centers in three countries.
+Over 120 nuclear plants around the world employ Holtec’s systems and equipment many based on Dr. Singh’s patents.
+In recent years, Dr. Singh has been leading Holtec in the global race to develop a “walk away safe” small modular reactor to make nuclear energy an economical green power alternative.

 An intrepid entrepreneur and a socially conscious industrialist, Dr. Singh has built a $310 million Technology Campus on the Delaware River in Camden, NJ to create much needed employment in one of America’s poorest cities.
 Thanks to the steady stream of design innovations, Holtec is widely held to be pre-eminent in management of used nuclear fuel.